 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid?
+What should I avoid while taking Inlyta?

 Inlyta side effects

-Stop using Inlyta and call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

-easy bruising, unusual bleeding, purple or red pinpoint spots under your skin;
+easy bruising, unusual bleeding, purple or red spots under your skin;

-any wound that will not heal;
+any bleeding that will not stop;

 Common Inlyta side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.